Individual training for improvisation

 Who this is for

-Impro Supreme is for actors, performers and improvisers who want to work with the individual foundation: the body, attention and clear choices.
+Impro Supreme is for actors, performers and improvisers who want to work with the individual foundation: the body, the imagination, and choices you commit to.
 Not more techniques or formats.
 The base.

-From there you develop the habit of noticing when you slip – when you get carried away, when you fall back on the familiar – and returning without drama.
+From there you develop the habit of catching the moment you get carried away or fall back on the usual – and coming back to readiness.

-That’s the core of the work.
-It sounds simple.
-In practice it’s the hardest thing to train, because nothing outside can do it for you.
+That’s the core of the training.
+If it sounds simple, it’s because it is.
+In practice, it’s the hardest thing to train, because nothing outside can do it for you.

 About Impro Supreme

-Founded in Paris in 2010 by Caspar Schjelbred, Impro Supreme has developed a physical approach to improvisation rooted in twenty years of performing and teaching.
+Founded in Paris in 2010 by Caspar Schjelbred, Impro Supreme has developed a physical approach to improvisation, built over twenty years of performing and teaching.

-The work synthesises physical acting, clown, mime and improvisation into a coherent method.
+It draws physical acting, clown, mime and improvisation into one method.
 It is individual at its core – even when taught in groups.

 What performers say